 Pukaskwa National Park is located along the rugged shore of Lake Superior between Sault Ste Marie and Thunder Bay.
 It is the largest national park in Ontario and protects part of the longest undeveloped shoreline anywhere on the Great Lakes.
 It is also reputed to be a great spot to see some wildlife.

-We’ve been to Pukaskwa twice:
+We’ve been to Pukaskwa the following times:

 Pukaskwa offers plenty of hiking opportunities that range in length from a couple of kilometres to a multi-day hike along the Coastal Trail, a 60km trail that weaves through the boreal forest and near the Lake Superior coastline.
 Below are the trails that we’ve hiked: